-Cerclage is a procedure performed during pregnancy to reinforce your cervix to help keep it closed.
-This is done to prevent your cervix from opening too soon, which can lead to premature birth or miscarriage.
+Cerclage placement is a procedure performed during pregnancy to reinforce your cervix to help keep it closed.
+This is done to prevent your cervix from softening and opening too soon, which can lead to premature birth or miscarriage.
 Cerclage is typically performed at the end of the first trimester or beginning of the second trimester.
 Our team will evaluate your individual diagnosis and pregnancy needs and determine the appropriate care plan for you.

 The experienced surgeons at the Center for Maternal Fetal Medicine in partnership with the advanced OB-GYN hospitalist group at Orlando Health Winnie Palmer offer the latest treatment options, including two types of cerclage procedures: